mzufferey/omics/reading_notes/methods_grns_reading_notes.md

 ##### Li et al. 2020

-To identify driver modules with rarely mutated genes, we propose a functional similarity index to quantify the functional relationship between rarely mutated genes and other ones in the same module.
-Then, we develop a method to detect Driver Modules with Rarely mutated Genes (DMRG) by incorporating the functional similarity, coverage and mutual exclusivity
+To identify driver modules with rarely mutated genes, we propose **a functional similarity index to quantify the functional relationship between rarely mutated genes and other ones in the same module**.
+Then, we develop a method to detect **Driver Modules with Rarely mutated Genes (DMRG)** by incorporating the functional similarity, coverage and mutual exclusivity

 If a rarely mutated gene is in- cluded in a driver module, the functional relationships between this rare gene and other ones in the same module can be high.
 Thus, we propose a functional similarity index to quantify these relationships with network propagation, which can amplify weak similarities between different genes.
 This functional similarity can successfully capture functional relationship between driver genes with any mutation frequencies in the same driver module, especially for rarely mutated genes.
 Then, we develop a method to detect Driver Modules with Rarely mutated Genes (aka, DMRG) by incorporating the functional similarity, coverage and mutual exclusivity.